 - Bisphosphonates: A doctor may intravenously inject drugs such as zoledronic acid (Zometa) to relieve pain and slow the growth of cancer cells.

 Radiopharmaceuticals.
 If cancer has spread to multiple bones, a doctor can use these drugs to simultaneously target and kill cancer cells in all the affected bones.

 Back pain, particularly in the short term, is a very common medical complaint.
 Possible causes can include:

 Prostate cancer usually has no early warning signs.
-Because of this, many doctors and health authorities recommend screening men at risk.
+Because of this, many doctors and health authorities recommend screening males at risk.